johnnycalderon86/IDE-research/README.md

 ~~~~
-*I chose  Visual Studio Code as my IDE because it was highly recommended by many developers*
+I chose  Visual Studio Code as my IDE because it was highly recommended by many developers and seems like a tool worth mastering
 ~~~~